Latest News & Blog

 I have multiple locations — can I list all of them?

 Definitely.
-Depending on how many locations you need to add, you can either add them in one at a time (each requiring separate verification) or if your business has 10 or more locations, you can add and verify them in bulk.
+Depending on how many locations you need to add, you can either add them one at a time (each requiring separate verification) or, if your business has 10 or more locations, you may be able to add and verify them in bulk.

 How do I register my business?

-It’s a fairly simple process – login to your Google account or create a new one (if possible, use an email address that’s attached to your business website’s domain), and go to:
+It’s a fairly simple process — log in to your Google account or create a new one and go to:

 https://business.google.com/locations